qmzheng09work/qmzheng09work.github.io/_pages/opportunities.md

 <u>What We Offer</u>
 · All kinds of trainings and instructions to make you become an outstanding independent researcher
 · Funding for attending international conference and purchasing PC/Laptop
-· Opportunities for short-term exchang
+· Opportunities for short-term exchange to top-university abroad

 **<font color= Blue>Visiting PhD students/Scholar</font>**
 · Enquiry is welcome and highly encouraged!